 The Johnson Controls Compensation Committee increased the base salary for Mr. McDonald in fiscal year 2015 based on the Johnson Controls Compensation Committee's review of each individual's performance, the targeted pay positioning applicable to each individual, and changes in competitive market data among the Compensation Peer Group companies.
 Mr. McDonald received a base salary increase in connection with his new position, in recognition of his performance and contributions, and to better align to the market median for his position.
+Mr. Foster received a base salary increase in recognition of his performance and contributions and to better align to the market median for his position.
+Ms. Ebacher received a base salary increase in connection with her new position, in recognition of her performance and contributions, and to better align to the market median for her position.

-Named Executive Officer Fiscal Year 2014 Base Salary (effective October 1, 2013) Fiscal Year 2015 Base Salary (effective October 1, 2014) % Increase R. Bruce McDonald \$881.000 \$1,000,000 13.5%
+Named Executive Officer Fiscal Year 2014 Base Salary (effective October 1, 2013) Fiscal Year 2015 Base Salary (effective October 1, 2014) % Increase R. Bruce McDonald \$881,000 \$1,000,000 13.5% Byron S. Foster \$466,000 \$ 507,000 8.8% Cathleen A. Ebacher \$287,000 \$ 325,000 13.2%